the Chance of Experiencing a Loss

 Loss Control and Prevention Services

 With the day-to-day demands of running your small business, having a plan for dealing with things like fires, electrical surges, burglary, vehicle crashes, lawsuits or injuries can make all the difference.
 We're here to connect you with the right tools to help you identify and prevent some of the most common causes of business losses, which may help save your business time and money.

 This comprehensive guide can help you develop a loss control and employee safety program for your business.Download the employee safety program

-Use this checklist to periodically check your property or place of business for potential hazards that may need attention.Download the property checklist
+Use this checklist to periodically check your property or place of business for potential hazards and unsafe conditions that may need attention.Download the property checklist

-If an accident occurs, this Accident Investigation Report can be used to document the details right away.Download the accident report
+If an accident or injury occurs, this Incident Investigation Report can be used to document the details right away.Download the incident investigation report

 In addition to resources available from State Farm, several state agencies offer free loss control and accident prevention services to employers in their state.
 To help make them easy to find, we've connected state-specific resources here.
 Only states with agencies offering free resources are listed.